jwdevos/network-iac-demo/README.md

+**-- this repo will be archived and moved to https://codeberg.org/jwdevos/network-iac-demo --**

 # network-iac-demo
 Short networking infrastructure as code demo.
 Takes info about nodes, links and services, providing configs based on that.